 Leave it here for the rest of the grilling process.
 I like to spin it halfway through to make sure that the breasts and legs cook evenly.

 When the chicken reaches an internal temp of 157-160 degrees go ahead and pull the chicken.
+When it rests it should come up to the magic 165-degree mark, Make sure you know how to tell if grilled chicken is done.

 Having a clean grill is really important for preventing flare-ups with a cook like this.